 With the mill closed, the town depressed, townspeople are taking sides between Clay’s and Liv’s families.
 Liv messes up in school and is punished with service at the soup kitchen where she meets Hunter who is homeschooled.
 Hunter’s mom, a hippy who’s in touch with the earth and feelings tells Liv, “Trust your hands and they’ll lead you where you need to go.”
 Liv discovers she has good hands, hands that can massage Jonah such that he can stop thrashing, calm and fall sleep.

 Thank heavens for the fabulous team of nurses who care for Jonah around the clock.
 Liv feels jealous that the nurses and Jonah have an intimate rapport that doesn’t involve her.
 She likens that jealousy to “the little animal inside me gets throw-something mad.”
 She says, “I know it’s wrong to feel this way about my brother, but the animal is hurt and won’t listen to reason.”

 Liv’s friend Rainie is a compulsive shop-lifter—carrying that propensity inside people’s homes.
 Liv sees Rainie’s stealing as her wild little animal—her big flaw.

 Author Betty Culley lives in a small river town in central Maine.
 She has worked as a pediatric home hospice nurse.
 She surely has the authority, voice, and wisdom to tell this insightful well-written story.

-Patricia Hruby Powell is the author of the award-winning Josephine; Loving vs Virginia; and Struttin’ With Some Barbecue among others.
-She teaches writing classes at Parkland College. talesforallages.com
+Patricia Hruby Powell is the author of the award-winning Josephine; Loving vs Virginia; and Struttin’ With Some Barbecue and the new Lift As You Climb.
+She teaches community classes in writing at Parkland College. talesforallages.com